dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 Because the ball's radius or diameter changes, the compressed region might be the whole ball.
 This tempting reasoning turns out to be incorrect.
 To see why, imagine an extreme case: compressing a huge, 10-meter cube of rubber (rubber, because one can imagine compressing it).
 By pressing your finger onto the center of one face, you'll indent the face by, say, 1 millimeter over an area of 1 square centimeter.
 In the notation that we use for the ball, 𝛿 ∼ 1 millimeter, 𝑟 ∼ 1 centimeter, and 𝑅 ∼ 10 meters.

 The strained region is not the whole cube, nor any significant fraction of it!
-Rather, its radius is comparable to the radius of the contact region—a fingertip (𝑟 ∼ 1 centimeter).
+Rather, its radius is comparable to the radius of the contact region — a fingertip (𝑟 ∼ 1 centimeter).
 From this thought experiment, we learn that when the object is large enough (𝑅 ≫ 𝑟), the strained volume is related not to the size of the object, but rather to the size of contact region (𝑟).

 Therefore, in the estimate for the typical strain, the length in the denominator is 𝑟.
 The typical strain 𝜖 is then 𝛿/𝑟.